 The Corning Joint Fire District has 3 fire stations located in the Town of Corning and was founded in 2020 by a dedicated group of community residents and members of the fire service that recognized a need to change current firefighting operations.
 Prior to 2020 the three fire stations operated independently from one another and had three separate governing bodies.
 The Joint fire district allowed all three stations to operate under one centralized governing body providing for a safer and more efficient fire service in the area.

 The Fire Departments are located at 11873 East Corning Road in the Town of Corning.
 7 Clark St Village of South Corning and 3344 Baker St ext, Town of Corning we provide fire suppression, rescue and medical 1st Responder services to a 37 square mile suburban/rural area.
 Our primary service area includes Corning Community College Guthrie Corning Hospital and over 10,000 residential properties and businesses.
 Other critical infrastructure includes 3 miles of rail lines and interstate highway (I86).
 Mutual aid agreements with neighboring departments, including Big Flats VFD and the City of Corning, expand our potential response area to more than 50,000 residents, a diverse array of residential and commercial properties, and thousands of acres of rural farms and woodlands.
-The CJFD currently maintains a fleet of four engines, three rescue trucks, three tankers, 3 brush trucks for facilitating suppression of wildland fires and off-road rescue operations and other specialized equipment that is used for emergency response and hazardous materials events.
+The CJFD currently maintains a fleet of three engines, three rescue vehicles, two brush trucks, and two tankers.
 Typically, we respond to about 450 emergency response events per year.

 We are dedicated to serving people and business organizations in our community in their time of need.
 Fire engines don’t put out fires – people do.
 Defibrillators don’t save lives – people do.
 The Jaws-of-Life never rescued anyone on its own – but this technology can save lives in the hands of a well-trained individual.
 Our members are our greatest asset and we want you to be a part of our team.